makibox850/raspiradiothk4711_slim/Install-required-software.md

 ### First steps
 - Start with a RASPBIAN JESSIE LITE image from the [Raspbian download page](https://www.raspberrypi.org/downloads/raspbian/)
+- use raspi-config to set hostname, timezone and local settings.
+Also enable i2c and spi interfaces.
 - create a install directory cd into it
 ```
 mkdir /install